Home Healthcare IT Women's Health Care Market Size to Surge at 14% CAGR, Projected to Reach USD 2450 Million

 Market Overview

-Women's health care market size is poised for remarkable growth, with a projected compound annual growth rate (CAGR) of 14% during the forecast period from 2023 to 2031.
-This robust expansion is expected to propel the market to USD 2450 million by 2031.
+The global women's health care market size is poised for remarkable growth, with a projected CAGR of 14% during the forecast period from 2023 to 2031.
+This robust expansion is expected to propel the women's health care market to USD 2450 million by 2031.
 As per the WHO, the number of women age 60 and over will increase from about 336 million in 2000 to over 1 billion in 2050.
+Many of the biggest healthcare companies in the country, including Centene, Elevance Health, and CVS, are now led by women.
+Women have 25% of leadership positions in the global healthcare industry, according to the WHO, even though they only make up 10% of C-suite positions at Fortune 500 companies.
+These figures are hardly shocking, as women make up about 70% of the healthcare workforce.
+According to the National Osteoporosis Foundation, of the estimated 10 million Americans with osteoporosis, about eight million, or 80%, are women.

 Women go through certain unique health care challenges and are more likely to be diagnosed with certain diseases than men.
 The leading causes of death among women are chronic diseases and conditions such as cardiovascular diseases (CVD), cancer, and diabetes.
 Therefore, there is a high demand for women’s healthcare.